-Aaron, Adoration of the Golden Calf, Aggadah, Christianity, Egypt, God, Golden Calf, Haggadah, Israelite, Judaism, Moses, Nicolas Poussin, postaday, the golden calf, the Molten Calf, The Story of the Molten Calf, Torah, tvaraj
+Aaron, Adoration of the Golden Calf, Aggadah, Christianity, Egypt, Exodus, God, Golden Calf, Haggadah, Israel, Israelite, Judaism, Moses, Nicolas Poussin, postaday, the golden calf, the Molten Calf, The Story of the Molten Calf, Torah, tvaraj

 The Torah, comprising the first five books of the Jewish Bible, severely condemns the worship of graven images.
 However, the Israelites collectively committed a grave sin while wandering through the desert.
 When Moses, who went over to the Sinai mountain to meet God, did not return at the appointed time, they demanded of Aaron, the brother of Moses, to make them a god to lead them in the desert.

 When the people saw that Moses was delayed in coming down from the mountain, they gathered around Aaron and said to him, “Come, make us a god who will go before us; as for that man Moses who brought us out of the land of Egypt, we do not know what has happened to him.”

 Aaron replied, “Take off the golden earrings that your wives, your sons, and your daughters are wearing, and bring them to me.”

 So all the people took off their earrings and brought them to Aaron.
 He received their offering, and fashioning it with a tool, made a molten calf.

 Then they cried out, “These are your gods, Israel, who brought you up from the land of Egypt.”